chibuezedev/florin-model/README.md

-## PhD Project: AI-Based Insider Threat Detection System
+Deep Learning Based Insider Threat Detection System

 A deep learning system for detecting insider threats using behavioral biometric analysis.
 This system combines CNN, Transformer, and Attention mechanisms with SHAP explainability for real-time threat detection.